Ascension Parish deputies arrest man accused of 88 counts of child pornography

 Andre Triche, 33, is accused of 67 counts of possession of child sexual abuse material and 21 counts of distribution of child sexual abuse material.

 APSO, with help from the Livingston Parish Sheriff's Office, said it arrested Triche on an active warrant stemming from a tip from the National Center for Missing and Exploited Children.
-Investigators found numerous child pornography files in a messaging app, APSO said.
+Investigators allegedly found numerous child pornography files in a messaging app, APSO said.

 Trending News